The Sandman 1 – pulp version

 Simon and Kirby took the series over three months later, on leaving Timely Comics in a dispute over royalties, and applied their brand of vivid action to The Sandman.
 Out went Dian Belmont, the purple cape and the gas gun, in came teenage sidekick Sandy, the Golden Boy (aka Dodds’ ward, Sandy Hawkins) and a sub-theme that the Sandman and Sandy gave crooks bad dreams.
 Needless to say, no contemporary explanation was given for these changes.
 The new costume and approach made its way into All-Star with issue 10.

-Sandman’s solo series in Adventure which usually granted him cover status, continued until issue 102, when he was cancelled.
+Sandman’s solo series in Adventure which granted him cover status until the advet of Starman, continued until issue 102, when he was cancelled.

 The Sandman did not reappear in the Silver Age until the fourth JLA/JSA team-up, in 1966.
 Like Doctor Fate, he returned in his original costume, with no contemporary explanation, although instead of carrying the gas-gun, he wielded a new Sand-Gun, and carried heaps of sand in his pockets.
 When necessary, he would scatter a handful of sand at the foe and use the strange energies of the Sand-Gun to convert them into unbreakable glass, or concrete, or… unbreakable glass, or concrete…